 - Supports early-career artists in their transition from training to self-sustainability in the market.
 Young artists often need time after art school to develop and refine their style.

 - Enhances the diversity of the city.
 The distinctive character of Santa Fe derives from the contributions of Hispanic and Native American culture.
 Yet many young Hispanic and Native artists are economically disadvantaged.
-Helping these professionals to transition to the market preserves and enhances the vitality of our community.

 - Anchors its local community.
 By drawing creative professionals to the Siler Rd./Rufina St. neighborhood, Siler Yard supports local businesses, and contributes to the attractiveness of the community for families.

 - Builds entrepreneurial skills.
 Many young creative professionals do not fully understand that they are starting a small business, and need entrepreneurial and business skills as well as artistic skills.

 - Creates jobs.
 Art is not a luxury.
 For the artist it is an occupation.
 The successful artist not only supports him or her self, s/he supports suppliers of materials and creates a highly valuable product for the market.

 - Strengthens the local arts economy.
 If Santa Fe can retain and train its young artists, they in turn renew the foundation of our arts economy.

 - Generates tax revenue for local and state government.
 The economic activities of artists generate Gross Receipts Taxes, and state and national income taxes.